 The first thing you will need to do is to draw a large circle.
 Once you have drawn a circle you will then need to draw an oval at one end as shown below.

 You will then need to join them together to form the shape of your baby elephants body, as shown.

-Notice how I have used the lines to define the shape of the elephants back by first adding a curving line from the top center of both the circle and the oval.
+Notice how I have used the lines to define the shape of the elephants back by first adding a curving line from the top centre of both the circle and the oval.

 First, start from the top of the oval which will form your elephants head.
 Using a gentle inward curve draw a line that will run above the circle and which then curves back down to meet it just past the midpoint at the top.
 This will form the shape of the elephants back as shown above.

-You will then need to start at just above the bottom center of the oval as shown with an X, you will need to draw a small curving line up and back with a small kink at the end which forms the elephants mouth.
-You then continue your line by curving it down and outward until it meets the lower side of the circle forming the elephants neck and stomach.
+You will then need to start at just above the bottom centre of the oval as shown with an X, you will need to draw a small curving line up and back with a small kink at the end which forms the elephant's mouth.
+You then continue your line by curving it down and outward until it meets the lower side of the circle forming the elephant's neck and stomach.

 You now have your basic body shape and are ready for the next step.